Agoofyallan/WesternFrontier/README.md

 # WesternFrontier
-This is my first project created in CodeSandbox and uploaded to GitHub.
-I'm a high school student learning web development, and this sandbox represents some of my earliest steps.
+This is my first front-end website, built using **HTML**, **CSS**, and **vanilla JavaScript**.
+The goal was to learn core web development skills while designing an interactive user experience.

-## What I learned
+## Features
-- Basics of **HTML** structure
-- Styling pages using **CSS**
+- Fully custom layout and styling
-- Adding interactivity with **JavaScript**
+- Interactive elements built with vanilla JS
-- Using CodeSandbox and pushing a project to GitHub
+- Designed and improved using an iterative development process

+## Process & Documentation
+- **Iteration History:** See `AllanArriaga - SuperFan Iterative Process Slides.pdf`
+- **UX Testing:** Feedback from 5 users — see `Allan Arriaga: UX Testing + UI Iteration.pdf`